ccao-data/model-condo-avm/README.md

 The data issue caused some sales to be omitted from the `2024-02-16-silly-billy` training set, however the actual impact on predicted values was *extremely* minimal.
-We chose to update the data and create a second final model out of an abundance of caution.
+We chose to update the data and create a second final model out of an abundance of caution, and, given low transaction volume in 2023, to include as many arms-length transactions in the training set as possible.

 ##### 2024-02-16-silly-billy